openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 -   sound is blocked
 -   app notifications are blocked
 -   idle screen notifications are blocked
--   you have a faulty Libre 2 sensor from a production LOT number with a 'K' followed by 8 digits.
-You find this printed on the yellow package.
-These sensors have to be replaced as they don't function on bluetooth.

 Restarting the phone can help, you may have to do it several times.
 As soon as the connection is established, the red exclamation mark